Bookmarks tagged with #php.

 Steve vs Matt — How two developers approach the same problem | Laravel News

-It's very common to see two programmers who code the same feature differently.
-But it's much less common for those two programmers to see eye-to-eye and remain friendly.
+It's common to see two programmers who code the same feature differently.
+It's much less common for those two programmers to see eye-to-eye and remain friendly

 Saved